MZAWeb/business-hours-plugin/README.txt

 *	Spanish
 *	Dutch

-If you want to help us translate this plugin to your language, please drop us a line or contact us in the [support forum](http://wordpress.org/tags/business-hours-plugin#postform)
+If you want to help me translate this plugin to your language, please drop me a line or contact me in the [support forum](http://wordpress.org/tags/business-hours-plugin#postform)

 == Installation ==